bettyblocks/wasm-component-examples/README.md

 # Wasm component examples

-A collection of example wasm components
+A collection of example wasm components.
+The example Wasm components are also available in [the releases](https://github.com/bettyblocks/wasm-component-examples/releases)

 ## Goal